amoldhamale1105/frostbyte/README.md

-# FrostByte
+# Frostbyte
-A multi-tasking kernel developed from scratch for 64-bit ARM architecture.
+A minimalistic multi-tasking OS developed from scratch for 64-bit ARM architecture.
 The current version is tested on a virtualized raspberry pi 3b.
-The kernel behaves and works on the emulated board exactly as it would on real hardware because of a full system emulation using qemu.
+The OS behaves and works on the emulated board exactly as it would on real hardware because of a full system emulation using qemu.

 ## Overview
+Frostbyte comprises of a kernel, some userspace apps and a shell as one of the apps facilitating interaction with the system

 The source code is broadly categorized into 2 sections:
 - The kernel source tree at the top level
 - The **user** directory containing userspace apps and libraries